I was ordained in Australia in 1980 and again in the UK in 2002.

 I have been exploring Catholicism for some years now and have decided to convert after completing the RCIA course.

 Changing one’s faith tradition is a profound and often challenging process that can bring about a range of stresses—emotional, social, and spiritual.
-Whether transitioning from one religious tradition to another or undergoing a more fundamental shift in one’s beliefs, the journey of changing faith is deeply personal and can be accompanied by a complex set of stressors.
+Whether transitioning from one religious tradition to another or undergoing a more fundamental shift in one’s beliefs, the journey of changing faith is deeply personal and can be accompanied by complex stressors.

 Emotional Turmoil